-Tummy tuck surgery, also known as abdominoplasty, removes excess fat and skin and, in most cases, restores weakened or separated muscles creating an abdominal profile that is smoother and firmer
+Hande provides the best Tummy tuck surgery in Chennai, a surgery also known as abdominoplasty, removes excess fat and skin and, in most cases, restores weakened or separated muscles creating an abdominal profile that is smoother and firmer

 Other candidates can include patients who have lost a lot of weight and have excess skin in the abdominal area.
-The normal aging process can also cause skin to sag or lose elasticity, making many older patients excellent tummy tuck candidates.
+The normal ageing process can also cause the skin to sag or lose elasticity, making many older patients excellent tummy tuck candidates.

 The remaining skin is re-draped over the abdominal area and sutured in place.

 Before the wound is closed two drainage tubes will be placed under the skin to suck out any collection of fluid under the skin.
 This will remain for between three to four days depending on the instruction from the doctor.
 The abdominal dressing is done with the help of elastic plaster, which will remain for three to five days.